 Relocation to Milton Keynes for 2020

-For the 2020 tournament which will take place behind closed doors, organisers decided to switch play to the Marshall Arena in Milton Keynes.
-This venue has already hosted snooker’s Championship League and Tour Championship successfully with procedures already in place to keep all involved safe.
+For the 2020 tournament which took place behind closed doors, organisers decided to switch play to the Marshall Arena in Milton Keynes.
+This venue had already hosted snooker’s Championship League and Tour Championship successfully with procedures in place to keep the players involved safe.

 Prize Money